ApoorvaDharadhar/PatientDoctorScheduler/README.md

 # Patient Doctor Scheduler using Python and SQLite

-Our Scheduler application provides a comprehensive solution for managing patients, doctors, and appointments.
+The Scheduler application provides a comprehensive solution for managing patients, doctors, and appointments.
 It allows users to add, update, delete, and fetch records for both patients and doctors, ensuring efficient management of medical data.

 ## Features